Azure-Samples/monitor-java-query-metrics-activitylogs/README.md

 - java
 products:
 - azure
-extensions:
-- services: Monitor
-- platforms: java
+description: "Getting Started with Monitor - Query Metrics And Activity Logs - in Java"
+urlFragment: monitor-java-query-metrics-activitylogs
 ---

 # Getting Started with Monitor - Query Metrics And Activity Logs - in Java #